 We are deeply committed to providing services in Northeast Ohio through:

-Education: Bachelor’s Degree in Social Work, Psychology, Education or other relevant degree.
-MSW preferred.
+Education: Bachelor’s Degree in Social Work, Psychology, Education or other relevant field.
+Social Worker Licensure a plus.

 Knowledge, Skills and Abilities: